-Valves on a trumpet need occasional oiling.
+Trumpet valves need oiling daily.
 Lubricate only one valve at a time.
 Unscrew the top valve cap and partially remove the valve.
 Apply a drop or two of valve oil to the surface of the valve.
 Lower the valve back into its casing, and gently twist the valve cap back to its original position.
 Blow through the trumpet.
 If air will not pass through, the valve is in backwards.
 If so, rotate the valve 180 degrees, and blow again to test it.
 Screw the valve cap down completely.
 Press the valve several times to evenly distribute the oil.

 Test the valves

 After applying valve lubrication, test the valves to make sure they're working smoothly.
 If they stick, carefully remove each valve and look in the valve casing for dirt or playing residue.
 If the valve sticks due to a dent, contact the store for further instructions.

 It's recommended that you grease your slide monthly.
 Depress all the valves while removing each tuning slide.
 Remove moisture from the slides, and wipe the lubricated areas with a soft cloth.
 Apply a small amount of slide grease and reassemble the slide to the trumpet.

 After any maintenance session, use a soft cloth to remove fingerprints.

 Your trumpet is designed and built to make beautiful music for many years.
 While your instrument is sturdy, it’s not designed to work if it’s neglected or abused.
 Here are some dos and don’ts of proper trumpet care: